w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 Values of zero for both correspond to synchronous backing: `max_candidate_depth = 0` means there can be only one unincluded parablock at all times, and `allowed_ancestry_len = 0` means a parablock can be built only on the latest relay parent for that parachain.
+Initial values will be set to 3 (4 unincluded parablocks at all times) and 2 (relay parent can be the third last).

 ### Async Backing Diagram